Frequently Asked Questions About Behavioral Activation For Depression

 • Mandalas – Colorful Art Therapy

 A mandala is an artwork comprised of a circle with a pattern sitting in the middle.
-Some sessions start with art therapists asking their patients to create and design their mandalas.
+Some sessions start with therapists asking their patients to create and design their mandalas.
 This creative process helps promote focus and release calm energy.
 This is also considered both art and fashion.

 • Coloring Sheet

-Another art therapy technique to release stress is creating art coloring sheets.
+Another art therapy technique to release stress is creating coloring sheets.
 Using a black marker, a patient is asked to draw a scribble while they close their eyes.
 Afterward, he/she must color every section of the scribble with different colors.

 Art Therapy: Few Therapy Reminders And Takeaways To Consider